Health Care Team

 Registered Dietitians (RD)

 Registered dietitians assess and develop a nutrition plan.
 They help people learn how to prepare food for those who have difficulties swallowing.
-They also help people learn about healthy eating, managing diabetes, cholesterol, blood pressure and weight.
+They also help people learn about healthy eating, managing diabetes, cholesterol, blood pressure and weight loss and malnutrition.

 Other Professionals